Derek-TH-Wang/OpenRoboRL/README.md

 # OpenRoboRL

-An open source robot reinforcement learing plantform using stable-baselines and OpenAI Gym
+An open source robot reinforcement learing plantform using stable-baselines and OpenAI Gym in Pybullet simulator

 ## Getting Started